Join us for the first cohort:

 I believe we (the people actively working to make the world a better place) deserve to live happy, fulfilled lives.
 We deserve the tools, resources and companionship to live good by doing good.
 We deserve to give ourselves and each other more grace to collectively do imperfect, better things.
 We deserve to have fun while doing it and hold each other through caring for this world.

 Along my way, I’ve met dozens of other dreamers who are also struggling to do so in a system that is structurally not designed for it.
 I realized, we first need to imagine what that system looks like, and then start creating towards it.
-That is why I created natipical, that is why i’m opening this space.
+That is why I created Natipical, that is why I’m opening this space.

 I’m so happy you’re here! ♡